ctron/kura-container/README.md

     Subnet Mask . . . . . . . . . . . : 255.255.255.0
     Default Gateway . . . . . . . . . :

 The JMX port defined is 9010 and the Remote debug port is 9011.
+Both ports are not exposed by default and have to be exposed from the command line using `--expose 9010 --expose 9011`.

 ## Re-Building